 Formerly known as the American Association of Retired Persons, AARP memberships are open to anyone age 50 or older.
-It costs $16 per year and comes with a host of benefits such as a subscription to the AARP: The Magazine, AARP Rewards and, of course, deals on dining, travel, and more.
+Memberships cost $16 per year and come with a host of benefits such as a subscription to AARP: The Magazine, AARP Rewards and, of course, deals on dining, travel and more.

 There are so many details to consider when planning a trip, which means there are also plenty of opportunities to score some savings.

 Expedia: You can earn money on your booking when you choose a flight package with AARP’s dedicated Expedia link.
 When you book a flight and a hotel room or a flight and a rental car, you’ll get a $50 gift card.
 You can also book a flight, hotel and rental car for the deal.

 British Airways: Book by January 31, 2024, for $200 off business class flights and $65 off standard and premium economy bookings.
 You must use the exclusive AARP British Airways link and be an AARP member or travel with an AARP member for the deal.